beejjorgensen/bgc/src/bgc_part_5000_man_stdio.md

 ## `fclose()` {#man-fclose}

-The opposite of `fopen()`---closes a file when you're done with it so that it frees system resources.
+The opposite of `fopen()`---closes a file when you're done with it so that it frees system resources

 ### Synopsis {.unnumbered .unlisted}